DustinBeebe1/Project-1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-- _TODO: Load balancing ensure availability to the webservers which is the availability part of the CIA triad.

 What is the advantage of a jump box?
 The advantage is having a single origin point for admin tasks.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.